lucab/artoolkit/artoolkit/README.txt

 - Mac OS X video driver: QuickTime 6.4 is now required by default.
 (Support for earlier versions can be enabled at compile-time).
 - Mac OS X libARgsub and binaries which call it: fix for bug "GLUT Warning: glutInit being called a second time" by moving glutInit to main so that it is called before calling arVideoOpen.
 - Linux V4L video driver: Apply patch by Wayne Piekarski to auto-adjust video resolution.
 - Windows video driver: Uses updated (0.0.8b) DSVideoLib.
 Install of DirectX SDK, registering of filter no longer required.
+Many bug fixes.
 - gsub_lite: Added complete support for runtime selection of pixel format and rectangle/power-of-2 textures.
+- Mac OS X XCode builds are now bundled applications.

 Changes in earlier releases.
 ----------------------------